 So you’ve got emails that you want to send out.
 It looks beautiful, you’ve cracked the code to get engaging subject lines, and your content is pitch perfect.
-But what time is the best for your business to send them?
+But what time is the best to send emails for your business?

 Well, there’s no real definitive answer.
 We know, it’s very frustrating—it would take a lot off our shoulders too!
 But it does give you the opportunity to get to know your audience even better.